Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Cohomological Shafarevich conjecture

 As a result, $\rH^1(\Gal(\bar{F}/F), \Aut_0(X_{\bar{F}}))$ is identified with a subset of \eqref{eq:F-galois}.
 If $X$ is in $\Sha^{\hom}_{M,d}(F,S)$, then twisting by distinct elements in $\rH^1(\Gal(\bar{F}/F), \Aut_0(X_{\bar{F}}))$ gives rise to different $F$-forms of $(X_{\bar{F}}, H_{\bar{F}})$ (resp. $X_{\bar{F}}$), while the unramifiedness condition on the second cohomology is preserved by construction, i.e. all those $F$-forms are in $\Sha^{\hom}_{M,d}(F,S)$ (resp. $\Sha^{\hom}_{M}(F,S)$).
 If $\Aut_0(X_{\overline{F}})$ is nontrivial, the cohomology is infinite in general, giving rise to infinitely many elements in $\Sha^{\hom}_{M,d}(F,S)$.

 Let us give some concrete examples.
-Let $X$ be a $2n$-dimensional generalized Kummer type hyper-K\"ahler variety.
+Let $X$ be a $2n$-dimensional generalized Kummer type hyper-Kähler variety.
 As before, by using \cite{CattaneoFu}, we may assume that $\Aut(X_{\overline{F}}) = \Aut (X)$.
 By \cite[Corollary 5]{BNS11}, $\Aut_0(X)$ is isomorphic to the semi-direct product $(\ZZ/(n+1)\ZZ)^{4} \rtimes (\ZZ/2\ZZ)$.
-As there are infinitely many degree 2 extensions of $F$, we get infinitely many homomorphisms
+As there are infinitely many degree 2 extensions of $F$, we obtain infinitely many homomorphisms